Lynne Ramsay: Jane Got a Gun

-Personal life

-Ramsay was previously married to Rory Stewart Kinnear, a writer and musician.
-Her niece, Lynne Ramsay Jr, has starred in multiple roles of her early short films.

-Ramsay has one daughter.
-In an interview with The Guardian, Ramsay shared that We Need to Talk About Kevin stars Tilda Swinton and John C. Reilly are the godparents of the child.

-Influences and reputation
+Artistry

 In 1999, before the release of Ratcatcher, she cited Nan Goldin, Richard Billingham, Terrence Malick, Andrei Tarkovsky and John Cassavetes as her creative mentors.
 In that same interview, she spoke about Robert Bresson's book Notes on the Cinematographer as "a little bible [...] in film school."
 Ramsay has also noted Rainer Werner Fassbinder's Fear Eats the Soul, David Lynch's Blue Velvet and Ingmar Bergman's The Virgin Spring as deeply moving movie-going experiences.
 In 2025 Ramsay named contemporaries Jonathan Glazer and Paul Thomas Anderson among her favorite filmmakers.

 Ramsay's films explore themes of death, rebirth, childhood, loss of innocence, alienation, guilt and memory.
 Many of her movies also deal with grief and its aftermath.

 Los Angeles Times columnist Mark Olsen considered Ramsay "one of the leading lights of young British cinema", describing her additionally as "among the most celebrated British filmmakers of her generation."

 The Harvard Film Archive describes Ramsay as "an uncompromising filmmaker fascinated by the tremendous power of cinema to appeal directly to the senses and awaken new depths in our audio-visual imagination.
 Immersive and at times almost overwhelming, Ramsay's films abound with uncommon imagery arresting for its remarkable use of texture, composition, color, music and sound."

 British film critic Jonathan Romney, wrote on the topic of We Need to Talk About Kevin, "Ramsay thinks not in concepts but in images.
 She doesn't make intellectual films, but ones that are close to music, taking visuals to the point of abstraction."

 In 2007, Ramsay was rated number 12 in Guardian Unlimited's list of the world's 40 best directors working at the time.

+Personal life

+Ramsay was previously married to writer and musician Rory Stewart Kinnear (not to be confused with actor Rory Kinnear), though their marriage and divorce dates are unknown.
+Following the divorce, she spent four years in Greece, where she lived in Santorini and gave birth to her daughter in Athens.
+Her daughter's godparents are We Need to Talk About Kevin stars Tilda Swinton and John C. Reilly.

+Ramsay's niece, Lynne Ramsay Jr, starred in multiple roles in her early films.